Solene-Moine/databot/README.md

 ![Parentbot State graph](docs/source/img/parentbot_graph.png)

-Here is the structural graph of the ParentBot, showing states, intents, and transitions. (see BESSER Agentic Framework[**BESSER Agentic Framework**](https://github.com/BESSER-PEARL/bot-framework))
+Here is the structural graph of the ParentBot, showing states, intents, and transitions. (see [**BESSER Agentic Framework**](https://github.com/BESSER-PEARL/bot-framework))
 The conversation starts in neutral_state, where the bot greets the user and asks how it can help.
 The user typically requests a dataset, e.g.:

 "Hello!
 Can you provide a dataset on electric sockets?"